-Is the Plank safe for your pelvic floor?
+Is The Plank safe for your pelvic floor?

-There’s a great deal of confusion about the safety of Planking exercise for women with prolapse and after surgery.
+There’s a great deal of confusion about the safety of Planking exercise for women with prolapse and after pelvic surgery.

 Read on now to learn:

-- What is Planking exercise?
+- What Planking is

 - Prolapse symptoms with the Plank

-- Who should be cautious doing Planking exercise?
+- Who should be cautious doing Planking exercise

 - Latest research into abdominal curl exercises and pelvic floor